top of page

 18090956989281268_edited.jpg

-For the past fifteen years, Joanne has helped pre-health students on their journey to a health career.
-After serving as the Director of Admissions at an allopathic medical school in New York followed by helping thousands of students as a pre-health advisor in California, Joanne gained the insight and knowledge needed to provide holistic, compassionate advising to applicants.
+Since 2006, Joanne has helped pre-health students on their journey to a health career.
+After serving as the Director of Admissions at an allopathic medical school in New York followed by helping thousands of students as a pre-health advisor at a UC in California, Joanne gained the insight and knowledge needed to provide holistic, compassionate advising to applicants.

-Joanne earned a BSEd and MA in English, and her strong writing skills paired with an ability to coach individuals through interview prep and difficult life decisions has led to almost every applicant she's worked with successfully matriculating into medical, dental, PA school or their residency of choice.
+Joanne earned a BSEd and MA in English (as well as an MSEd and and EdD in Leadership, Policy and Learning), so her strong writing skills paired with an ability to coach individuals through interview prep and difficult life decisions has led to almost every applicant she's worked with successfully matriculating into medical, dental, PA school or their residency of choice.
 Joanne is well connected to many schools and has spent a decade studying what schools want and who gets in where.
 Schedule a free consultation with Joanne to learn more about how she can help you on your journey.

 Susana.jpeg